mindsandthings/Obsidian_Repo/periodic/Daily reminders.md

 Track time!!

 ==Don't take over coworking.
-It's Kris's; don't try to steal it. close laundry room door
+It's Kris's; don't try to steal it.
+Just wait a little longer and see if Kris checks in first! close laundry room door